 How do we avoid it feeling awkward having a photographer around only 15 guests?

-We have a small ceremony but big parry later in the day.
-Any advice of how to make it still feel like a wedding for everyone?
+We have a small ceremony but a big party later in the day.
+Any advice on how to make it still feel like a wedding for everyone?